joshna-ii/digibraille/README.md

     - websearch.py: handles googling, printing info from direct link, searching database for product directions
     - translation.py: uses dict to convert alphabet to braille characters (list of 6 0/1s) for uncontracted braille, loops through again for uncontracted braille, converts to list of location and solenoid movement to be sent
     - rpi_handler.py: interfaces with rpi to send signal to arduino for embosser
-    - create_database.py: file that webscrapes directionsforme and other websites and outputs info into database in database_output.txt using beautifulsoup
+    - create_database.py: file that webscrapes directionsforme and other websites and outputs info into database using beautifulsoup
-    - databasexxxx.csv:
+    - databasexxxx.csv: database output
     - demo.ino: arduino file that is run on the arduino and interacts with rpi_handler.py over serial
 - temporary files:
     - temp_code.py: temporary python code file for testing